-- APS Act 119 of 1990 - · Control of the export of grains R1026 of December 2014 (subject to amendments) - The Standard regarding food hygiene and safety of regulated agricultural food products (R707 of 13 May 2005) - Standard Operating Procedures Checklist - · Consult with D:FC, the ditc, and Customs & Excise websites https://apps.fas.usda.gov/newgainapi/api/Report/DownloadReportByFileName?fileName=The%20South%20African%20Dry%20Bean%20Industry\Pretoria\South%20Africa%20-%20Republic%20of\06-10-2021.pdf
+- APS Act 119 of 1990 - Control of the export of grains R1026 of December 2014 (subject to amendments) - The Standard regarding food hygiene and safety of regulated agricultural food products (R707 of 13 May 2005) - Standard Operating Procedures Checklist - Consult with D:FC, the ditc, and Customs and Excise websites

 There is a niche in the EU market and other international markets for beans.
-South African exports of beans have grown in presence in Asian and other African countries.
-For more information go to:
+South African exports of beans are have grown in presence in Asian and other African countries (https://apps.fas.usda.gov/newgainapi/api/Report/ DownloadReportByFileName?fileName=The South African Dry Bean Industry_Pretoria_South Africa - Republic of_06-10-2021. pdf).